-You will need to think about your recent activity and whether you’ve done anything different than usual, where you last used your card, and if you are up to date on your balance repayments.
+You will need to think about your recent activity and whether you’ve done anything different than usual – where you last used your card, and if you are up to date on your balance repayments.
 A restricted account is often the result of a lost or stolen card.

 We have made a list of the top reasons your Capital One account might be restricted, and if any of these apply to you, we have the solution for you below.

-1.You made an order from an unfamiliar store
+Reason 1: You made an order from an unfamiliar store

 I’ve had my own cards restricted because of this, such as when I made an order from a site based in Russia.
 My card was frozen immediately, and I was sent a text telling me about “suspicious activities on my account.”

 Even a retailer you don’t normally shop at can flag this system.
 It’s completely normal and is actually extremely useful, as it’s the best defence against fraud on your account.

-2.You went over your maximum account balance
+Reason 2: You went over your maximum account balance

 This can be frustrating to deal with, but it’s a normal part of having a credit limit, and realistically you shouldn’t be maxing out your card like that as you can get into financial trouble very easily.

-3.You have late payments due on your account
+Reason 3: You have late payments due on your account

 Sometimes things can go wrong with your scheduled balance repayments, and this will depend heavily on whether you pay off your balance in full at the end of the month, or you pay the minimum amount.

-4.Fraud has been detected on your account
+Reason 4: Fraud has been detected on your account